fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 # Create a Brand for SMS in Microsoft Teams

 This article is for IT administrators and IT professionals who are enabling Short Message Service (SMS) in Teams.
-It's an accompaniment when using Microsoft's Teams Admin Center (TAC) to register their company Brand with The Campaign Registry (TCR).
+It's an accompaniment when using Microsoft's Teams admin center to register their company Brand with The Campaign Registry (TCR).

 SMS in Teams is only available in the United States, Puerto Rico, and Canada.